lawrencelomax/LLReactiveMatchers/README.md

     	combined = [[RACSignal combineLatest:@[ subject1, subject2 ]] testRecorder];
     });

+## Subscription Counts
+Occasionally, you may need to make assertions about the number of subscriptions to a Signal, for example when describing multicasting behaviour, where repeated side-effects pose a problem.
+Instead of deriving a new Signal, you can mark a Signal as having it's subscription invocations counted.
+Use ```startCountingSubscriptions```

+    RACSignal *signal = [[RACSignal sideEffectingSignal] startCountingSubscriptions];
+    RACSignal *multicastingSignal = [RACSignal multicastingSignalWithSignal:signal];

+    [multicastingSignal subscribeCompleted:^{}];
+    [multicastingSignal subscribeCompleted:^{}];
+    [multicastingSignal subscribeCompleted:^{}];

+    expect(signal).to.beSubscribedTo(1);

 ## Matchers

-    expect(signal).to.complete();   //Succeeds if 'signal' completes before matching. expect(signal).to.error(); //Succeeds if 'signal' errors before matching. expect(signal).to.finish(); //Succeeds if 'signal' completes or errors before matching.
+    expect(signal).to.beSubscribedTo(expectedCount);  //Succeeds if 'signal' sends exactly the number of events of 'expectedCounts'.
+Fails if startCountingSubscriptions has not been called. expect(signal).to.complete();   //Succeeds if 'signal' completes before matching. expect(signal).to.error(); //Succeeds if 'signal' errors before matching. expect(signal).to.finish(); //Succeeds if 'signal' completes or errors before matching.